Revolutionized-IoT2/.github/profile/README.md

 ## Next Steps

-RIoT2 has grown well beyond the original MQTT/orchestrator/node/UI core: it now has hardware node firmware for Raspberry Pi and for ESP32-based M5Stack devices (Core2, Dial), a mobile companion app with push notifications, Matter smart-home protocol support, an optional Elsa-based workflow engine, and an InfluxDB/Grafana connector.
+RIoT2 has grown well beyond the original MQTT/orchestrator/node/UI core: it now has hardware node firmware for Raspberry Pi and for ESP32-based M5Stack devices (Core2, Dial), a mobile companion app with push notifications, Matter smart-home protocol support, Elsa 3 automation, and an InfluxDB/Grafana connector.

 Remaining and upcoming work: